kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

   ```
   >**NOTE:** kubectl port-forward does not return.
 You will have to cancel it with Ctrl+C if you want to stop port forwarding.

   2. Open http://localhost:20001 in your browser.
-You should see Kiali UI.
+You see the Kiali UI.

   </details>
   <details>